Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Symmetry-first and geometry-first formulations of gauge theory

-I agree with Jacobs that this is an issue and in \citep{Gomes_internal} I showed that it can be overcome.
-The introduction of $(P,M,G)$ is unnecessary if particles that interact are all sections of the same vector bundles or of tensor products of the same vector bundles.
-Tensor products over a vector bundle inherit the same covariant derivatives by construction.
-In this case, parallel transport of the vector bundles in question automatically march in step.
-In this case we have at a hand a natural \lq{}common cause\rq{} for the coordination of covariant derivatives, without the introduction of principal bundles.
-This is a realisation of the geometry-first aim, from a VB-POV.
+I agree with Jacobs that this is a problem, and in \citep{Gomes_internal} I showed how to solve it: \textit{Principal bundles are unnecessary if interacting particles are all sections of the same vector bundles or of their tensor products}.
+Tensor products inherit the same covariant derivative, so parallel transport automatically marches in step.
+The tensor structure itself provides the `common cause' for coordination.